Vyrqel/e621-curator/README.md

    resume where you left off.
 5. Favorite posts (synced to your real e621 account) and one-click flag new artists/characters into "additions" lists for later tracking.
+6. The frontend keeps a small look-ahead buffer of fetched, image-preloaded posts.
+Reservations are durable (`preload_queue`), so a post committed to the buffer is never served twice and never silently lost if the tab closes before it is displayed.
+7. Each post shows its parent, children and pool memberships, with one-click searches for the rest of the family.

 **Background machinery:**
 - **Scanner** — driven by tag-export deltas, not a timer.
 The blanket periodic